-The Commission and the Departments must respond to a public records request promptly and within the prescribed timelines.
+The Commission and the Departments must respond to a public records request promptly in meeting required timelines and within the prescribed timelines.
 Cal.
 Govt.
 Code § 6253(b); Admin.
-Code § 67.21(b).
-Under the CPRA, there are two types of requests - standard requests, and immediate disclosure requests - with different response deadlines.
+Code § 67.21(b). \Under the CPRA, there are two types of requests - standard requests, and immediate disclosure requests - with different response deadlines.